isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SS-concepts-def"></a>T.concepts.def: Concept definition rules

 Defining good concepts is non-trivial.
-Concepts are meant to represent fundamental concepts in an application domain (hence the name "concepts").
+Concepts are meant to represent fundamental concepts in an application domain (hence the name “concepts”).
 Similarly throwing together a set of syntactic constraints to be used for a the arguments for a single class or algorithm is not what concepts were designed for and will not give the full benefits of the mechanism.

 Obviously, defining concepts will be most useful for code that can use an implementation (e.g., GCC 6.1), but defining concepts is in itself a useful design technique and help catch conceptual errors and clean up the concepts (sic!) of an implementation.

-### <a name="Rt-low"></a>T.20: Avoid "concepts" without meaningful semantics
+### <a name="Rt-low"></a>T.20: Avoid “concepts” without meaningful semantics

 ##### Reason

-Concepts are meant to express semantic notions, such as "a number", "a range" of elements, and "totally ordered."
+Concepts are meant to express semantic notions, such as “a number”, “a range” of elements, and “totally ordered.”
-Simple constraints, such as "has a `+` operator" and "has a `>` operator" cannot be meaningfully specified in isolation and should be used only as building blocks for meaningful concepts, rather than in user code.
+Simple constraints, such as “has a `+` operator” and “has a `>` operator” cannot be meaningfully specified in isolation and should be used only as building blocks for meaningful concepts, rather than in user code.

 ##### Example, bad (using TS concepts)